PingOne Advanced Identity Cloud

 Use case: Let staff access Google Workspace

 A common use case for SAML 2.0 is to let your internal staff access and use the applications provided by Google Workspace, such as Google Docs and Google Sheets.
-This section highlights how Identity Cloud provides the solution.
+This section highlights how Advanced Identity Cloud provides the solution.

 High-level steps to let staff access Google Workspace applications